liamzety/Appsus/README.md

 **Triple-google-like-apps including Emails, Keep and a Bookshop**
 > Made with frontend functionality only. all files are saved to local storage.

+> Made with React's non-CLI version and with no external libraries.

 <img src="https://i.ibb.co/fGSQ6kr/appsus-homepage.jpg" />

 # Email